 Best Food to Break an Intermittent Fast

-There are many high-quality unprocessed foods one can include to break a fast.
+There are many high-quality unprocessed fast-breaking foods one can include in their diet..
 Here is an easily digestible intermittent fasting food list to try:

 - Bone broth